-Option B - The second method is to take an intra-oral digital impression by placing a snap scan body into the implant and scan the scan body and surrounding dentition using a handheld 3D scanner.
+Option B - The second method is to take an intra-oral digital impression by placing a scan body into the implant and scan the scan body and surrounding dentition using a handheld 3D scanner.
+For digital impressions, refer to the digital or traditional impressions using the snap scan bodies module.